Mehdi Hassan

 Born into a family of Kalawant musicians, Hassan was naturally inclined towards music from a young age.
 He influenced generations of singers from diverse genres, from Jagjit Singh to Parvez Mehdi.
-He earned numerous awards and accolades during his lifetime and remained a leading singer of Pakistani film industry along with another contemporary playback singer Ahmed Rushdi, and it is estimated that Hassan sang for over 300 films during his career.
-For his contributions to the arts, Hassan was awarded with the Nishan-e-Imtiaz, Tamgha-e-Imtiaz, Pride of Performance, and Hilal-e-Imtiaz by the Government of Pakistan.
+He earned numerous awards and accolades during his lifetime and remained a leading singer of Pakistani film industry, along with contemporary playback singer Ahmed Rushdi; it is estimated that Hassan sang for over 300 films during his career.
+For his contributions to the arts, Hassan was awarded the Nishan-e-Imtiaz, Tamgha-e-Imtiaz, Pride of Performance, and Hilal-e-Imtiaz by the Government of Pakistan.

 Early life

-Hassan was born on 18 July 1927 in a village called Luna (Shekhawati) (Near Mandawa) in Jhunjhunu district in British India into a family of traditional musicians.
+Hassan was born on 18 July 1927 in the village of Luna, then located in the Jaipur State of the Rajputana Agency in British India but now in the Indian state of Rajasthan, into a family of traditional musicians.
 He claims to be the 16th generation of hereditary musicians hailing from the Kalawant clan of musicians.
 Hassan started training in classical music at the age of eight and completed his musical training with his father Ustad Azeem Khan and uncle Ustad Ismail Khan who were both traditional Dhrupad singers.
 Hassan started performing at a young age and by the time he was 18 years old, Hassan is said to have mastered the classical singing forms of dhrupad, dadra, thumri, and khayal, and started performing at royal courts with his brother Ghulam Qadir.
 Hassan started his career primarily as a thumri exponent.
 His first concert of dhrupad and khayal with his elder brother is reported to have been held in Fazilka Bungla, near present DC House (1935) of Undivided Punjab.
-His elder brother Ustad Ghulam Qadir also was instrumental in sharpening his skills.
+His elder brother Pandit Ghulam Qadir also was instrumental in sharpening his skills.

 After the partition of India in 1947, the 20-year-old Hassan and his family migrated to Pakistan, carrying little with them by way of material belongings.
 The family proceeded to his paternal aunt's house who lived in a village, Chak No 111/7R, near Chichawatni.
 They suffered severe financial hardships in their new country.
 Hassan initially started working in nearby Chichawatni, in a bicycle shop Mughal Cycle House and later became a car and diesel tractor mechanic.
 Despite the financial hardships, he kept up his singing practice on a daily basis.